qfpl/state-machine-testing/20180305-YLJ-proposal.md

 examples will include testing fundamentals such as content creation and deletion, uniqueness constraints, and authentication.

-An intermediate knowledge of Haskell is expected, and familiarity with property based testing will be beneficial.
+An intermediate knowledge of Haskell and familiarity with property based testing will be beneficial, but not essential.
 The slides and demo application will be available after the talk for people to study in detail.

 ## Target audience